tinyvision-ai-inc/tinyclunx33_public/Docs/som_fpga.md

 4. Check that the DONE LED is not lit up.
 5. Your board should now be ready to get programmed.

+### Q: Radiant Programmer complains that it could not read the IDCODE

+This means it could at least reach the FTDI, but something went wrong for communicating with the FPGA.

+You may need to verify which FTDI interface this was.
+Try changing from `FTUSB-1` to `FTUSB-0` for instance.

 ## Parts featured